soundpress/RulesOfNYC/docs/c19/index.rst

    (3) The Applicant or Broker attempted to conceal the identity of a party who has an interest, direct or indirect, in his or her business as a Broker.

+   (4) The Applicant failed to disclose any information about Applicant's interest, or that of any principal of the Applicant, or any Related Party of Applicant, in any transaction involving a Medallion, a transfer of a Medallion, or a financing or refinancing of a Medallion in which the Applicant or any Related Party has a financial interest.

 (c) No Longer Meets Requirements.
 Whenever the Commission determines that a licensed Broker no longer meets the requirements to hold a Broker's License, the Commission will deny the renewal application or suspend or revoke the License in the manner provided in Chapter 68 of these Rules.

 (d) Failure to Complete Application Requirements.